 Determine appropriate rate type and base for a sponsored research project.
 When developing a project proposal, the PI should consider the location and type of project, and review sponsor guidelines to identify the appropriate F&A rate to be included in the proposal.
-In general, the F&A rates are applied to MTDC, unless a sponsor has a stated cost base in the official announcement.

 Calculating project budgets using F&A. Once the applicable rate is identified or another rate is approved, the PI should apply that rate to MTDC in all budget calculations and projections.

 Charging F&A. As a part of fiscal period close, Post-Award Financial Management calculates the F&A charge and allocates the appropriate amount to each sponsored project.
 To ensure accuracy, all project costs should be charged to the proper G/L accounts throughout the life of the project.

 The management of subawards should adhere to the standards outlined in 2 CFR 200.330-200.331 and GAP 200.280, Subrecipient Management.
 Under these procedures, the departments have responsibility for reviewing the terms and conditions of the subaward, which includes review of the appropriate F&A rate application.
 In 2CFR 200.331 (a)(4), the UG states that a subrecipient may identify one of the follow F&A rate applications:

 - An approved, federally-recognized F&A rate, as negotiated between the subrecipient and the Federal government.

 - If no such rate exists, the subrecipient may elect to charge a de minimis F&A rate, which is currently 10% of MTDC.